Last Updated on

 Consider the shopper’s browsing history

 Another way to personalise your buyer’s shopping experience is to remind them of the items that they may be interested in.
-Some customers may be indecisive when they are shopping online, so keeping recently viewed items is a great way to improve AOV.
-Consider this example from Fuego, where they give customers an option to clear items from their viewing history or completely turn history off.
+Some customers may be indecisive when they are shopping online, so keeping recently viewed items in sight is a great way to improve AOV.
+Consider this example from Fuego, where it gives customers an option to clear items from their viewing history or completely turn history off.

 Create product packages or bundles

 Packaging or bundling products is a subtle way of cross-selling products or services.
 When done right, it can ultimately increase a brand’s AOV.
-Similar to some fashion website’s practice of “get the look”, this practice helps customers who may not know that they need additional products along with their initial intended purchase.
+Similar to some fashion websites’ practice of “get the look”, this practice inspires customers who may not know that they need additional products along with their initial intended purchase.

 REI makes it easy for new backpackers to put together items that they need.

 Leverage the customer’s FOMO (Fear Of Missing Out) by creating time-sensitive offers.
 Brands can create a sense of urgency so that customers will buy now.
 This is not a new tactic but has always been effective.
 A survey by Broadbandchoices in 2017 on the spending habits of UK citizens shares that, “An average Brit spends £353 a year on items that they do not want to buy but are afraid of missing out on.”

 Starbucks effectively applies FOMO in its “Enjoy it while it lasts” Frappuccino Blended Beverages campaign.